 Sierra Nevada Mountains

-His photographs recorded what many of the National Parks were like before tourism.
-His photograph The Tetons and the Snake River was one of 115 images chosen to be aboard the Voyager spacecraft to share information about life on Earth with a possible alien civilization.
+Ansel Adams’ photographs recorded what many of the National Parks were like before tourism.
+His photograph of the Grand Tetons and the Snake River was one of 115 images chosen to grace the Voyager spacecraft in an effort to share information about life on Earth with a possible alien civilization.
 He died on April 22, 1984 in Monterey, California.